 - The Nevada crime of reckless endangerment.
 Many burners create large-scale art pieces that may include hazardous elements such as fire.
 But if it causes a substantial safety risk to others, criminal charges may follow.

 - Nevada gun crimes.
 Burning Man prohibits firearms.
 Depending on the case, burners who bring guns may face charges for brandishing, aiming a gun at a person, or other weapons offenses.

 With regard to nudity, many people who have been to Burning Man report that people can walk around naked without fearing arrest.
-Even still, note that being in public with any private area exposed qualifies as the Nevada crime of indecent exposure.
+Even still, note that being in public with any private area exposed qualifies as the Nevada crime of indecent exposure or breach of peace.
 And there is no way to predict whether law enforcement will crack down on public nudity.
 For more information about police, arrests, and crimes at Burning Man, refer to the Burning Man Law Enforcement Survival Guide.